reelyactive/chimps/README.md

 What's in a name?
 -----------------

 Chimpanzees (or __chimps__ for short) exhibit remarkable spatial awareness skills and episodic memory, making them a great (ape) mascot for spatial-temporal dynamics processing.
-Specifically, chimps can hold and manipulate spatial information in working memory, allowing them to recall the location of multiple "things" in an environment.
-And chimps can learn to use tools, like external positioning engines, and openly share what they've learned with their community.
+Specifically, __chimps__ can hold and manipulate spatial information in working memory, allowing them to recall the location of multiple "things" in an environment.
+And __chimps__ can learn to use tools, like external positioning engines, and openly share what they've learned with their community.

-Interspecies communication between humans and chimps is well known, but you may be surprised to learn that_—at least in our mascot universe—_chimps and chickadees are BFFs that enjoy communicating thanks to their respective abilities for linguistic adaptation!
-To achieve contextual localisation, chimps will kindly ask a chickadee to use its outstanding associative memory to recall GeoJSON features, as _mon_key-value pairs, for use in their spatial reasoning.
+Interspecies communication between humans and __chimps__ is well known, but you may be surprised to learn that—at least in our mascot universe—__chimps__ and chickadees are BFFs that enjoy communicating thanks to their respective abilities for linguistic adaptation!
+To achieve contextual localisation, __chimps__ will kindly ask a [chickadee](https://github.com/reelyactive/chickadee/) to use its outstanding associative memory to recall GeoJSON features, as monkey-value pairs, for use in their spatial reasoning.

 Project History